knocean/ontofetch/README.md

   * `serve`: continuously run serve in current directory until killed
   * `serve --extracts`: include extraction of owl:Ontology element in serve
-  * `serve --kill`: kills a running serve process

 The schedule is set with the `:serve-interval` property in `config.edn`.
 This should be provided as an integer in milliseconds.
 If no `:serve-interval` is provided, the process will default to updating every 4 hours.

-This will continue running until killed.
+This will continue running until killed (<kbd>Ctrl+C</kbd>).
 Each time `serve` is run, a new, dated directory is created in the `reports` directory.
 This contains `fetches.html` with all fetch reports, and an HTML page for each project.

 ### status